IATI/IATI-Guidance/en/introduction/guidance-materials.rst

 In some cases, this may be applicable to different kinds of organisations, all with diverse needs.

 Considerations
 --------------

+* The current focus of Guidance materials is on the mechanisms and processes to publish IATI data

 Further information
 -------------------

+*  :doc:`../guidance`